 Manufacturers intending to compile a PMTA may need to consider an upgrade of their manufacturing process in order to meet the new product standards – this is likely to be the most time consuming step in the process: 3-6 months.
 Dossier preparation of the clinical, toxicological and manufacturing sections we expect would require 1 – 2 months.

 A manufacturer that has submitted EU-TPD notifications can reuse the toxicology and manufacturing data to some extent.
 However, additional analytical laboratory testing is likely to be required in order to meet the stricter requirements of the FDA.
 Manufacturing and toxicological sections will require amendments to be in line with US terminology.
 Furthermore, the level of scrutiny by the FDA – at this current time – appears to be greater than that of the EU.
-This means documents such as the test method (and corresponding method validation) submitted in TPD notifications are likely to fall short of the FDA requirements.
+This means documents such as the test method (and corresponding method validation) from the e-cigarette test submitted in TPD notifications are likely to fall short of the FDA requirements.

 The PMTA requirements are very similar to medical dossier requirements.
 Our knowledge and experience in preparing medicine registration dossiers allows us to help applicants build a PMTA dossier for a range of e-liquids or devices.